Cheap Energy Club: how to compare energy deals in 2026

 FAQs

-Yes - the cap rises 13% from 1 July 2026, and several fixed deals are priced below it, some with no exit fees, so switching or fixing can beat the standard variable rate.
+Yes - the cap rises 13%, and several fixed deals are priced below it, some with no exit fees, so switching or fixing can beat the standard variable rate.

 Compare the whole market on your actual usage.
 Check the unit rate, standing charge, contract length and any exit fees.